Yolanda Alzola

 Yolanda Alzola (born 3 November 1970) is a Spanish actress and television presenter from Guernica, Vizcaya.
 She presents the Decogarden program on Canal Nova.
 She has appeared in television series such as Galakthica, Lo que faltaba, A plena luz, and Sabor a verano, and films such as Calor... y celos (1996), Carretera y manta (2000) and Reinas (2005).

+Biography

+Born in Guernica on November 3, 1970.
+She has always lived in Durango.
+She is married and has three children.She has a degree in Fine Arts from the University of the Basque Country.

+He has worked on several films and television series.